jakeknigge/jakeknigge.github.io/blog/_posts/2018-05-12-learning-theory-3.md

 categories: jekyll update
 ---
 Howdy learning theorists!
 Today we're going to connect statistical learning and online learning.
-We'll do via model averaging and exploiting online learning's local perspective.
+We'll do so via model averaging and exploiting online learning's local perspective.
 To that end, this post could have easily been called "the power of local optimization", which has a nice ring to it.

 Our goal is address a few questions that pop up when the online learning approach is unfamiliar.